rugbyprof/4443-2D-PyGame/Assignments/P01.4/README.md

 - [Help Files](../../Resources/RP01/P01.4/README.md)

-### Requirements
+### Overview

-Add a projectile that has a direction to be used as a bullet.
+Add a directed projectile to be used as a bullet.
 What does that mean?
 Look at the image below:

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/bullets_directed.png">